Postgraduate Law Courses

 LLM Legal Practice Programmes

 Master English Law and progress your career with our face-to-face LLMs Legal Practice Programmes.
-Choose from four specialisms: Commercial Law, Conflict Resolution, Employment Law and Intellectual Property.
+Choose from five specialisms: Banking and Debt Finance Law, Commercial Law, Conflict Resolution, Employment Law and Intellectual Property.
 LLM Legal Practice (Conflict Resolution) is also available in collaboration with Webster Vienna Private University.

 Online LLM Programmes